- to identify the source of the gas;

 This is essential for the engineers and technicians involved to design and construct long-term landfill gas migration control systems.

-Ultimately, we shall assume a single objective exists which is to prevent landfill gas from migrating out of the landfill site, and the methods by which this is done may include the following techniques:
+Ultimately, we shall assume that for Landfill Gas Migration Control a single objective exists which is to prevent landfill gas from migrating out of the landfill site, and the methods by which this is done may include the following techniques:

 Soil Probe Tests